 Learn how you can apply Lexomic methods to your texts.
 How do you know where to start?
-To get a feel for the types of analyses that you can do, follow along on our Project Videos [menu on right] starting with "The Story of Daniel", "Reading Dendrograms", etc. (If desired, each video has an accompanying transcript in .pdf format; see links on right for the transcripts).
+To get a feel for the types of analyses that you can do, follow along on our Project Videos below starting with “The Story of Daniel”, “Reading Dendrograms”, etc. (If desired, each video has an accompanying transcript in .pdf format; see links on right for the transcripts).

 Scott Kleinman (California State University, Northridge) is leading our group writing of what we are calling In the Margins, both our tools’ integrated help as well as best-practices comments about the workflow during introductory text mining and experimentation.

 Teaching Together (English-CS team teaching)